 Student Complaint Procedure

 Prior to filing a formal complaint, students are encouraged to resolve the concern directly with the individuals involved.
 Students will find that most situations can be effectively addressed in this manner.
 The right of a student to a prompt and equitable resolution of the complaint so filed shall not be impaired by the student's pursuit of other remedies, such as filing of a complaint with the responsible federal department or agency.
-Students are provided opportunities to specifically address complaints through established university procedures for sexual harassment,employment, admissions to the university, disciplinary action, parking citations, academic matters, and grade appeals .
+Students are provided opportunities to specifically address complaints through established university procedures for sexual or gender-based discrimination,employment, admissions to the university, disciplinary action, parking citations, academic matters, and grade appeals .
 The following procedures should be followed for handling other concerns not listed above.

-- The written notice should state the specific grievance; complainant's name, address, and telephone number; specific date(s); if possible, names of other persons allegedly involved as either witnesses or participants; and specific remedies sought.
-The written grievance must be signed and dated by the complainant, and submitted within 30 business days of the alleged incident.
+- The written notice should state the specific grievance; student's name, address, and telephone number; specific date(s); if possible, names of other persons allegedly involved as either witnesses or participants; and specific remedies sought.
+The written grievance must be signed and dated by the student, and submitted within 30 business days of the alleged incident.
 Determination as to whether complaints submitted after this deadline will be considered on a case-by-case basis by the administrator.

 - After the grievance is received, the investigative period may last up to 30 business days; extenuating circumstances may cause the University to deviate from the defined time frames.
 An investigation shall follow the submission of the grievance.